 - Marketing communications platform:

 We strive to keep you updated about the work PWW is doing and demonstrate the impact your support is creating in the lives of children and families being helped by PWW’s work.
 We keep you informed by providing updates by email.
 You may request to opt-out of these updates by contacting firstname.lastname@example.org or simply unsubscribe from an email message.

 You can navigate our website without telling us who you are and without sharing any personal information, unless you self-select to sign up for PWW email communications.
 The information we collect from a website visit is generic in nature.
-With a goal to continue to improve our site for visitors, we collect your Internet service provider, the browser and type of machine you are using (mobile, tablet, computer), your location (i.e. city, state), and the date and time of the interaction.
+With a goal to continue to improve our site for visitors, we collect your Internet service provider, the browser and type of machine you are using (mobile, tablet, computer), your location (i.e. city, state, country), and the date and time of the interaction.
 This information enables us to evaluate how people are using our site and to improve your experience.

 This site may contain hypertext links to other websites.
 PWW is not responsible for the privacy policies, practices or content of these websites.
 If you accessed the PWW website from a third party site, we are not responsible for the privacy policies and practices of that site and recommend you check their policies, should you have questions.